 Expect Copper prices to trade lower today: Angel Commodities

-According to Angel Commodities, We expect MCX copper prices to trade lower today.
+According to Angel Commodities, expect MCX copper prices to trade lower today.
+LME Copper prices are currently trading lower by 0.2 percent at $5533/t.
+Prices are expected to trade lower today as investors will keenly watch NFP numbers from the US due today.

 Angel Commodities' report on Copper